Training Module

 Environmental Aspects & Impacts Assessment

-Understand how to identify environmental aspects, evaluate impacts and significance, and maintain the assessment over time in an ISO 14001 context
+Identify environmental aspects, evaluate impacts and significance, and maintain the assessment over time in an ISO 14001 context

 Training module overview

-Many ISO 14001 systems fail quietly at the “aspects” step: the register exists, but it is incomplete, overly generic, disconnected from operational control, or not maintained as processes, sites, products, and suppliers change.
-The result is predictable—controls target the wrong things, emergencies are treated as separate from normal operations, and improvement becomes reactive.
+Many ISO 14001 systems fail quietly at the "aspects" step: the register exists, but it is incomplete, overly generic, disconnected from operational control, or not maintained as processes, sites, products, and suppliers change.
+The result is predictable: controls target the wrong things, emergencies are treated as separate from normal operations, and improvement becomes reactive.

 This module focuses on the ISO 14001-specific discipline of identifying environmental aspects, understanding associated impacts, and determining significance using defined criteria and a lifecycle perspective.
 It is not a risk-methodology module and does not teach generic risk frameworks; it applies assumed evaluation logic to ISO 14001 expectations and shows how to keep the assessment credible, traceable, and usable for control, preparedness, and improvement.